comradelukmanov/c_array_t/README.md

-c\_array\_t is library of dynamic array and its functions.
+This is my first C study project: c\_array\_t library.
-This is my C study project.
+It implements universal (for any C or user data types) dynamic array and its functions like init, get, set etc.